Old Town Community Association

 Naito Pkwy will be completely inaccessible to all traffic between SW Barbur Blvd and NW Davis St from 7:00 a.m. to 10:00 a.m.
 After 10:00 a.m.
 Naito Pkwy will be accessible between SW Barbur Blvd and SW Jefferson St, but it will not be accessible from SW Jefferson St to NW Davis St until 5:00 p.m.

 Although it is not shown on the map, NW Everett St between 4th Ave and 8th Ave, as well as NW Broadway between Everett St and Flanders St, will be used as temporary detour routes for some runners when TriMet vehicles need to cross the race route.
-Those portions of roadway will be inaccessible from 7:10-9:45 a.m.
-They will also be posted "No Parking" on Saturday and Sunday, Oct 5th and 6th.
+Those portions of roadway will be inaccessible from 7:10-9:45 a.m. and will be posted as "No Parking" on Saturday and Sunday.

 "No Parking" Streets & Driveway Access Along Route